 - Stay in car or adhere to social distance requirements, based on state and local health requirements.

-- When at training or games, wear a mask if outside your car.
+- When at training or games, wear a mask if outside your car if not fully vaccinated.

 - Ensure child’s clothing is washed after every training.

 - Ensure all equipment (cleats, ball, shin guards etc.) are sanitized before and after every training.

 - Do not assist your coach with equipment before or after training.

 - Be sure your child has necessary sanitizing products with them at every training.

 - If your child becomes ill for any reason please do not send them to training.

 - If anyone in your household has tested positive to COVID-19, please notify COVID19@mcleansoccer.org immediately.

 - If you are returning from domestic travel from a State or locale with a positive % test rate greater than OR equal to 10% (based on the state-by-state testing trends published by John Hopkins University - click HERE), then we highly recommend that your player receive a viral test 3-5 days after travel AND reduce all non-essential activities for 7 days including not attending practices or games.
 Even if they test negative, they should stay home for the full 7 days.
 If the test is positive, they should isolate to protect others from getting infected.
 If they don’t get tested, it’s safest to stay home for 14 days after travel.

 - Note: The recommendation is based on the most current Virginia Department of Health (DOH) Guidelines which can be found HERE.